Florida police chief under fire in case of slain teen

 The commission voted 3-2 in favor of the motion, according to Commissioner Patty Mahany.
 The commission, however, cannot fire Lee, who reports to Sanford’s city manager.

-Zimmerman, toting a Kel-Tec 9mm PF-9 semi-automatic handgun, spotted Martin walking back to his father’s girlfriend’s house after the teen bought candy and iced tea at a convenience store on February 26.
+Zimmerman, toting a Kel Tek .9 mm PF9 semi-automatic handgun, spotted Martin walking back to his father’s girlfriend’s house after the teen bought candy and iced tea at a convenience store on February 26.

 Zimmerman, a white Hispanic, called police to report a “suspicious guy,” and followed Martin despite the dispatcher’s advice not to.
 Neighbors said they heard a scuffle, cries for help and then a gunshot.